Chart Color Schemes

 An assessment of population growth drivers in Hamilton South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of Hamilton South is around 4,087.
-This represents an increase of 30 people since the 2021 Census, which recorded a population of 4,057.
-The current estimate reflects an examination of ERP data by AreaSearch in June 2024, indicating a resident population of 4,077, plus two validated new addresses since the Census date.
-This results in a population density ratio of 3,434 persons per square kilometer, placing Hamilton South in the upper quartile nationally according to AreaSearch assessments.
-Overseas migration was the primary driver for this growth.
+As of November 2025, the estimated population of the Hamilton South statistical area (Lv2) is around 3,913 people.
+This figure reflects a decrease of 144 individuals since the 2021 Census, which reported a population of 4,057 people in the Hamilton South (SA2).
+The current estimate is based on AreaSearch's validation of new addresses and analysis of resident populations using the latest ERP data release by the ABS from June 2024.
+This results in a population density ratio of 3,288 persons per square kilometer for the area, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth during recent periods for this area.

 Frequently Asked Questions - Population